AbdallahMaherDev/Order-SUMmary-Card-5/README.md

 # Frontend Mentor - Order summary card
 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the "Order Summary Card" challenge from Frontend Mentor.
+This project is a simple and elegant component that presents an order summary in a visually appealing way with a clean and modern UI.

 🚀 Features